-The High School's policies and procedures for the management of student behaviour are aligned the CSO Student Wellbeing and Pastoral Care Policy and to the Suspension, Exclusion and Expulsion Procedure.
+The High School's policies and procedures for the management of student behaviour are aligned with the Catholic School's Student Wellbeing and Pastoral Care Policy and to the Schools Behaviour Management Policy.
 The dignity and responsibility of each person is promoted at all times along with positive student behaviours whilst ensuring respect for the rights of all students and staff.
 Corporal punishment is expressly prohibited in this High School.
 The High School does not sanction administration of corporal punishment by High School persons and non-High School persons, including parents, to enforce discipline in the High School.
 Further information about this and other related policies may be obtained from the High School's website.